SenseNet/sn-client/packages/gatsby-source-sensenet/README.md

 ```

 You can overwrite fetch method according to your own needs.
-In this example [node-fetch](https://www.npmjs.com/package/node-fetch) is used, you have to install it before using it:
+In this particular example we are using [node-fetch](https://www.npmjs.com/package/node-fetch), so you have to install it first:

 ```shell
 npm install node-fetch